armansansd/conversation/README.md

 ## Conversation

-_Conversation_ is a prototype of a content management system focused on time.
+_Conversation_ is a prototype of a content management system focused on time and tag.
 This prototype is an application of ideas developed through  _Timing_ , _Timing_ was a concept of a file manager where one can explore and wander through the activity of their computer.
 You can find more information [here](http://armansansd.net/?title=20150713-timing).
-This system is also used for my blog about the representation of time in technology [aux](http://aux.armansansd.net).

 #### How to